Currently / Invincible VS · Skybound

 Mark Lester, Founder, Squint

-Companies usually bring me in when something important is unclear.
+Companies bring me in when something important is unclear.
 I listen, map what's really happening, and help the team agree on a direction they can act on.
-Most groups already have the right instincts.
-They just don't share the same language yet.

-If you're working on something where brand, marketing, or audience strategy feels unclear, I'd be glad to talk.
+If you're working on something where brand, marketing, or audience strategy feels unclear, let's talk.